-The subsidiary has mainly noticed an increase in Health Care claims and Business Interruption claims due to COVID-19.
-The subsidiary is monitoring the loss experience and appropriately enhancing its technical reserves as at 31 March 2021 The impact on life insurance is minimal at this point.
+The subsidiary has mainly noticed an increase in health care claims and developments in Business Interruption claims due to COVID-19.
+The subsidiary is monitoring the loss experience and has appropriately calculated its technical reserves as at 30 June 2021.
+The impact on life insurance is minimal at this point.

 Since 2019, the subsidiary has developed a robust risk appetite framework and capital thresholds based on the pandemic risk and other risks stress scenarios.
-Having considered the impact of COVID-19, the subsidiary reassessed its control environment around fraud and information security to ensure adequate controls are in place and conducts more regular reviews on its reinsurers in relation to the counterparty credit ratings, financial metrics, credit outlook and changes to their structures, if any.
+Having considered the impact of COVID-19, the subsidiary conducts more regular reviews on its reinsurers in relation to the counterparty credit ratings, financial metrics, credit outlook and changes to their structures, if any.
 Also, the subsidiary has updated its reinsurer security list in order to address the impact of COVID-19.
-The current security list has more than 92% of "A" rated reinsurance securities.
+The current security list has more than 90% of "A" rated reinsurance securities.

 In parallel, the subsidiary continues to have a robust collection and credit control process.
-Further enhancement and development to strengthen the processes and credit controls have resulted in an efficient receivable management and reduced the credit cycle.
-Hence, despite the uncertain economic conditions, the subsidiary continued to have a robust collection throughout the period.
+Further enhancements and developments to strengthen the processes and credit controls have resulted in an efficient receivable management and reduced the credit cycle.
+Hence, despite the uncertain economic conditions, the subsidiary continued to have robust collections during the six month period ended 30 June 2021.
 Also, the measures taken above have contributed to minimize the impact on the impairment provision recognized during the period.
-However, the subsidiary continuously monitors the impact on receivables using a robust ECL model to calculate the allowance for impairment.

 Similarly, the subsidiary's investment portfolio measured at amortised cost has been assessed using a robust ECL model with updated inputs as of the reporting date and based on the results, the subsidiary had taken adequate provisions for impairment losses.
-These are not material as at 31 March 2021.
+These are not material as at 30 June 2021.

-Notes to the condensed consolidated interim financial information for the period from 1 January 2021 to 31 March 2021 (continued)
+Notes to the condensed consolidated interim financial information for the period from 1 January 2021 to 30 June 2021 (continued)